JinShangqi/Dissertation/README.md

 # Dissertation

-see concat London Zoopla data in merge.R
+see concat London Zoopla data in merge.Rmd

 see the main analysis and plot in zoopla_anaylsis.ipynb